shpongledsummer/atmospheric-weather-card/README.md

 | :---: | :---: |
 | <img src="https://github.com/user-attachments/assets/d810a910-0df0-4b7d-ae0e-a6a4c739f47a" width="100%"> | <img src="https://github.com/user-attachments/assets/5196c877-21c6-4a63-b273-99538cdbe970" width="100%"> |

 This layout gives the weather effects space to breathe.
-Combine it with any other card and place it at the top of your dashboard, to get a nice header.
+You can combine it with any other card and layer both cards with the `offset` feature.

-**How to do it:** Place your card (Markdown, tile or whatever you prefer) *before* the Atmospheric Weather Card.
-Then, use the `offset` feature on the weather card to layer it *behind* the other card.

 ```yaml
 # 1. The Content Card (Foreground)